opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/segment-replication/index.md

 1. [Cross-cluster replication](https://github.com/opensearch-project/OpenSearch/issues/4090) does not currently use segment replication to copy between clusters.
 1. Segment replication is not compatible with [document-level monitors]({{site.url}}{{site.baseurl}}/observing-your-data/alerting/api/#document-level-monitors), which are used with the [Alerting]({{site.url}}{{site.baseurl}}/install-and-configure/plugins/) and [Security Analytics]({{site.url}}{{site.baseurl}}/security-analytics/index/) plugins.
 The plugins also use the latest available data on replica shards when using the `immediate` refresh policy, and segment replication can delay the policy's availability, resulting in stale replica shards.
 1. Segment replication leads to increased network congestion on primary shards using node-to-node replication.
 With a remote store, the primary shard can upload segments to the remote store, then you can download replicas from the same store.
 Read-after-write guarantees: Segment replication does not currently support setting the refresh policy to `wait_for`.
 If you set the `refresh` query parameter to `wait_for` and then ingest documents, you'll get a response only after the primary node has refreshed and made those documents searchable.
 Replica shards will respond only after having written to their local translog.
-If realtime reads are needed, please consider using [`get`]({{site.url}}{{site.baseurl}}/api-reference/document-apis/get-documents/) or [`mget`]({{site.url}}{{site.baseurl}}/api-reference/document-apis/multi-get/) API operations, or through searching with `_primary` preference (documentation link?)
+If realtime reads are needed, consider using [`get`]({{site.url}}{{site.baseurl}}/api-reference/document-apis/get-documents/) or [`mget`]({{site.url}}{{site.baseurl}}/api-reference/document-apis/multi-get/) API operations.
 1. As of OpenSearch 2.10, system indexes are now supported inside segment replication.
 1. Get, MultiGet, TermVector, and MultiTermVector requests serve strong reads by routing requests to the primary shards.
-In a read heavy cluster, we recommend setting the `realtime` parameter in these requests to `false`, especially with listed request types.
+This can hurt performance since more requests are handled by the primary shards versus distributing requests across primary and replicate shards.
+To help with performance in read heavy clusters, we recommend setting the `realtime` parameter in these requests to `false`, especially with listed request types.
+For more information, see [Issue #8700](https://github.com/opensearch-project/OpenSearch/issues/8700).

 ## Benchmarks